WHO WE ARE

 Despite these precautions, however, AEI cannot guarantee the security of information transmitted over the Internet or that unauthorized persons will not obtain access to personal data.

-In order to improve our website, we may use small files commonly known as “cookies”.
-A cookie is a small amount of data which often includes a unique identifier that is sent to your computer or mobile phone (your “device”) from our website and is stored on your device’s browser or hard drive.
+To improve our website, we may use small files commonly known as “cookies”.
+A cookie is a small amount of data that often includes a unique identifier that is sent to your computer or mobile phone (your “device”) from our website and is stored on your device’s browser or hard drive.
 The cookies we use on our website won’t collect personally identifiable information about you and we won’t disclose information stored in cookies that we place on your device to third parties.

 The Privacy and Electronic Communications Regulations (PECR)

 The Privacy and Electronic Communications Regulations (PECR) sit alongside the previous Data Protection Act and the GDPR.
-They give people specific privacy rights in relation to electronic communications.
+They give people specific privacy rights concerning electronic communications.

-We will, under the GDPR, abide under these rules to insure compliance is met.
+We will, under the GDPR, abide by these rules to ensure compliance is met.

 EMAIL & MONITORING

-Whilst every member of the AEI team has a personal private email address, email which you send to us or which we send to you may be monitored to ensure compliance with professional standards and our internal compliance policies.
-Monitoring is not continuous or routine, but under the GDPR, this may be undertaken to insure the usage of company emailing is in line with compliance.
-Occasional spot checks or audits may also be undertaken to insure ongoing compliance.
+Whilst every member of the AEI team has a personal private email address, the email which you send to us or which we send to you may be monitored to ensure compliance with professional standards and our internal compliance policies.
+Monitoring is not continuous or routine, but under the GDPR, this may be undertaken to ensure the usage of company emailing is in line with compliance.
+Occasional spot checks or audits may also be undertaken to ensure ongoing compliance.